 While we perform rigorous testing on an extremely wide range of scenarios and data combinations, sometimes unusual situations can occur — please let us know using our feedback/questions feature if anything appears to be anomalous, and we will investigate immediately.

-Change the order your Income, Expense & Account items appear — just click and drag the 'up/down' icon to move items to a new position (note: the top-most 'Deposit Account' cannot be moved).
+Change the order your Income, Expense & Account items appear — just click and drag the 'up/down' icon to move items to a new position (note: the top-most 'Default Account' cannot be moved).

 You can now use mathematical operators to add (+), subtract (-), multiply (*), and divide (/) values in 'Amount' fields.
 This feature is similar to typing in a spreadsheet cell.
 For example, to quickly calculate an expense that is billed 4 times per year @ $87, simply type in the amount field: =4*87 and press 'Enter'.